 This is a legacy of absolute excellence, which keeps the precious marks left by our predecessors, allowing us to maintain those "universal values" that underpin our cultural identity.
 UNESCO - the UN agency whose objective is to identify and protect cultural and natural properties around the world - inscribed these sites of the Veneto in the World Heritage List, belonging to the whole human race.

-Today there are six settings in the Veneto region that are awarded with this prestigious grant.
-In 1987, Venice and its Lagoon first entered the List; the Botanical Garden of Padua joined the World Heritage in 1997, together with the ‘multiple locations' of Vicenza and the Palladian Villas, included in 1994 and extended in 1996; the City of Verona was listed in 2000, and the Dolomites were recorded in June 2009, thanks to their natural environment.
+Today there are 8 settings in the Veneto region that are awarded with this prestigious grant.
+In 1987, Venice and its Lagoon first entered the List; the Botanical Garden of Padua joined the World Heritage in 1997, together with the ‘multiple locations' of Vicenza and the Palladian Villas, included in 1994 and extended in 1996; the City of Verona was listed in 2000, and the Dolomites were recorded in June 2009, thanks to their natural environment; the Prosecco Hills of Conegliano and Valdobbiadene in 2019.